hermantai/codepath-NYTimesSearch/README.md

   * Add ProgressBar to show animation when searching articles.
   * Add ProgressBar to show progress when loading individal articles in the WebView
-  * Persistence of query entered and filters using Shared Preferences.
+  * Persistence of search filters using Shared Preferences.
+The persistence of query submitted is only used for making onLoadMore easier.
   * Collapse the SearchView upon the search button is pressed.
   * Use a button to pick a date.
 The button shows the date picked.
 (Not sure if it is extra, since there is no easy way to fulfill the requirement of using